 - 2 Tablespoons Fresh Mint

 - 2 Tablespoons Extra Virgin Olive Oil

 - Cracked Black Pepper

 - Preheat oven to 375 degrees F.

-- Wash the beets and place beets in a casserole dish.
+- Wash the beets and place beets on the foil.

 - Cool, then peel the beets and cut into 1 1/2-inch cubes.

-- Place in a bowl with the pomegranate arils, oregano leaves, and pistachios and toss to mix.
+- Place in a bowl with the pomegranate arils, oregano and mint leaves, and pistachios and toss to mix.